ampache/ampache/contrib/themes/simple_matrix/README.txt

 Simple Matrix theme for Ampache v1.1 - README.txt

+Note: The previous version of this theme contained several errors.
+This was due to a communication error between the Ampache website maintainers and me.
+This is the fixed version which should include all neccesary files.

 Changelog
 ---------
+v1.2
+- Fixed background.jpg not being inside the Simple_Matrix theme (so it was not found on other servers except for my own)

 v1.1
 - Added better logo (without my name in it)